meirizarrygelpi/rational/README.md

 ### rational.Cockle

 The `rational.Cockle` type represents a rational Cockle quaternion.
-It corresponds to a perplex Cayley-Dickson construct with `rational.Complex` values.
+It corresponds to a hyperbolic Cayley-Dickson construct with `rational.Complex` values.
 The imaginary unit element is denoted `i`, and the split unit elements are denoted `t` and `u`.
 The multiplication rules are:
 ```go
 	Mul(i, i) = -1
 	Mul(t, t) = Mul(u, u) = +1